Frequently Asked Questions About the Colorado Garden & Home Show

 How much does admission cost?

-Admission is $12 for adults, $10 for seniors and kids 12 and under are free.
-Seniors 60 and over can purchase a $10 ticket at the door, which is $2 off regular adult admission.
-We offer 2 for 1 admission Monday-Thursday.
+Admission is $15 for adults, $12 for seniors and kids 12 and under are free.
+Seniors 60 and over can purchase a $12 ticket at the door, which is $3 off regular adult admission.
+We offer 2-for-1 admission Monday-Friday.

 Do seminars cost extra?